aws-samples/amazon-lookout-for-equipment/getting_started/README.md

 # Amazon Lookout for Equipment Getting Started.
 Amazon Lookout for Equipment uses the data from your sensors to detect abnormal equipment behavior, so you can take action before machine failures occur and avoid unplanned downtime.

-**Note:** *Expect around 4 hours to run this whole set of notebooks, including 1 hour 45 minutes of training time and 1 hour of scheduled inference to get enough relevant results to analyze*
+**Note:** *Expect between 1.5 and 2.5 hours to run this whole set of notebooks, including:*
+* *Between 30 and 45 minutes of training time*
+* *1 hour of scheduled inference to get enough relevant results to analyze (you can stop after the first inference is generated after 5 minutes though)*

 ## Overview
 Amazon Lookout for Equipment analyzes the data from your sensors, such as pressure, flow rate, RPMs, temperature, and power to automatically train a specific ML model based on just your data, for your equipment – with no ML expertise required.
 Lookout for Equipment uses your unique ML model to analyze incoming sensor data in real-time and accurately identify early warning signs that could lead to machine failures.
 This means you can detect equipment abnormalities with speed and precision, quickly diagnose issues, take action to reduce expensive downtime, and reduce false alerts.